microsoft/Kahani/prompts/break_story_into_scenes/system.md

   "narration": "In the serene Kerala beach, Ramya and her Ammamma are happily watching the sunset.", "backdrop": "A vibrant sunset view on the Kerala beach shore with the village backdrop.
 A few shopkeepers standing far away", "characters": {{
-      "Ramya": "standing  and pointing her hand towards at the sunset, excited face”, "Ammamma": "sitting on sea shore, looking at the sunset, smiling face”
+      "Ramya": "standing and pointing her hand towards at the sunset, excited face”, "Ammamma": "sitting on sea shore and looking at the sunset, smiling face”
   }}
 }}]